Hippolytus of Athens: Premise of the myth

-Hippolytus is a hunter and sportsman who is disgusted by sex and marriage.
+Hippolytus is a hunter and sportsman who is more inclined towards hunting than towards marriage and love.
 In consequence, he scrupulously worships Artemis, the virgin huntress, and refuses to honor Aphrodite.
 Offended by this neglect, Aphrodite causes Phaedra, Hippolytus’ stepmother, to fall in love with him; Hippolytus rejects Phaedra's advances, setting events in motion that lead to his death in a fall from his chariot.